If you’re looking for a simple side dish that is great for fall and winter, try this air fryer butternut squash recipe.

 We’re starting with already cut-up butternut squash.
 If you have to peel and cut your butternut squash first, you can use the steps in the recipe tips section above as guidance.

-Add the butternut squash cubes into a medium-sized bowl.
-Also add the oil, salt, pepper, garlic powder, and/or other spices of your choice to the bowl.
+Add the butternut squash cubes to a mixing bowl.
+Also add the oil, salt, pepper, garlic powder, and/or other spices of your choice.

-Toss everything until the butternut squash is evenly coated in oil and spices.
+Toss until the butternut squash is evenly coated.

-Preheat the air fryer to 380 degrees Fahrenheit.
+Preheat the air fryer to 380 degrees Fahrenheit (about 195 degrees Fahrenheit).
 When it is hot, add the butternut squash.

-Cook the squash for 18-22 minutes until tender and lightly browned on the outside.
+Air fry the squash for 18-22 minutes, or until tender and lightly browned on the outside.

-Shake the air fryer basket every 5 minutes to help turn/move the squash cubes.
-Since every air fryer is slightly different, your cook time can vary.
+Shake the air fryer basket every 5 minutes to help move the squash cubes around.
+Since every air fryer is slightly different, your cooking time can vary.

 When the butternut squash is done, remove it from the air fryer.
-You can garnish it with a little bit of (chopped) parsley before serving if desired.
+You can garnish it with some fresh chopped parsley before serving if desired.
 Enjoy!

 Storage Tips

-If you end up having leftovers, you can store them in a sealed container in the fridge for 4-5 days.
-Just keep in mind that it will get mushier as time passes because of the water content.
+You can store leftovers in a sealed container in the fridge for up to 4-5 days.
+Just keep in mind that it will get mushier over time due to the moisture.

-To reheat it, you can toss the butternut squash cubes back in the air fryer to eliminate some of the excess moisture but microwaving is also a fast option.
+To reheat it, you can toss the butternut squash cubes back in the air fryer to draw out some of the excess moisture, but microwaving is also a fast option.

 Related Recipes

-For more tasty side dishes, check out these other vegetable side dishes that pair great with lots of different main ideas!
+For more tasty side dishes, check out these other vegetable side dishes that pair great with lots of different main dishes:

 - Air Fried Spaghetti Squash